-A small dog chewing/itching at its bottom
+A small dog biting its backside

 sarcoptic mange in dogs and cats